WebKit/WebKit-http/README.markdown

 cmake is smart enough to detect when a variable has changed and will rebuild everything.
 You can keep several generated folders with different settings if you need to switch between them very often (eg. debug and release builds).
 Just invoke the build-webkit script with different settings and different output dirs.
-You can then run make from each of these folders.
+You can then run make (or ninja) from each of these folders.

 You can copy a WebPositive binary from your Haiku installation into the WebKitBuild/Release folder.
 Launching it will then use the freshly built libraries instead of the system ones.
+It is a good idea to test this because HaikuLauncher doesn't use tabs, which sometimes expose different bugs.

-This document was last updated November 26, 2013
+This document was last updated July 30, 2014.

 Authors: Maxime Simon, Alexandre Deckner, Adrien Destugues